Kaweees/KiwiCPP/README.md

 ## License

-The source code for my website is distributed under the terms of the GNU General Public License v3.0, as I firmly believe that collaborating on free and open-source software fosters innovations that mutually and equitably beneficial to both collaborators and users alike.
+The source code for [Kaweees/kiwiCPP](https://github.com/Kaweees/kiwiCPP) is distributed under the terms of the GNU General Public License v3.0, as I firmly believe that collaborating on free and open-source software fosters innovations that mutually and equitably beneficial to both collaborators and users alike.
 See [`LICENSE`](./LICENSE) for details and more information.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->